 - Establish curriculum with high standards and relevance

-- Require effective assessment to inform high quality and accountability for faculty & staff
+- Require effective assessment to inform high quality and accountability for faculty and staff

 Focusing on Professional Learning Communities through a District-Wide Framework

 A Professional Learning Community (PLC) is an entire system of educators committed to working collaboratively in ongoing processes of structured collective inquiry and the implementation of research-based best practices to achieve better results for the students that they serve.
 Teaching & Learning has introduced the Jordan Educators Leading Learning (JELL) Framework to guide the work of PLCs in Jordan School District.
 Professional Learning Communities are characterized by:

 - A shared mission, vision, values, and goals